Take in a Show at the Chateau

 The two wineries operate independently from each other but share a winemaker—Mike Januik—along with the facility.
 On weekends, Microsoftee crowds flock to the 360-degree bar, where $5 buys them a choice of four pours from 10 varietals available for tasting.
 Four flatbread pizzas are available for Saturday and Sunday lunch; they all pair excellently with Novelty Hill’s fruity 2007 Stillwater Creek sangiovese.
 14710 Woodinville-Redmond Rd NE, Woodinville, 425-481-5502; noveltyhilljanuik.com

-WHILE YOU’RE THERE Consider opting in to Cellar Circle (there are three membership tiers) to gain access to limited releases, waived tasting fees, and invitation-only parties and events.
+WHILE YOU’RE THERE Consider opting in to Cellar Circle (there are two membership tiers) to gain access to limited releases, waived tasting fees, and invitation-only parties and events.

 Live the Dream in Lake Chelan